chef-boneyard/chef-web-docs-2016/step_resource/step_resource_log_set_info.rst

 .. code-block:: ruby

-   log "your string to log"
+   log 'a string to log'